ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 {numbered="false" toc="exclude"}
 ## Version -02 to -03

+* Add R9.16 to support registry operator use-case on authorization
 * Merged R7.9 and R5.10 (Issue #124)
 * Replaced O1.1 with R5.13 and updated R10.14 (Issue #125)
 * Added requirements R2.5, R10.15 and R10.3 (changed) related to Generic Protocol Design Recommendations from the Tiger Team recommendations [@?TigerTeamRecc]